mpv-player/mpv/DOCS/man/options.rst

     Each block of metadata, along with the non-metadata lines after it, defines a single pass.
 Each pass can set the following metadata:

+    DESC <title>
+        User-friendly description of the pass.
+This is the name used when representing this shader in the list of passes for property `vo-passes`.

     HOOK <name> (required)
         The texture which to hook into.
 May occur multiple times within a metadata block, up to a predetermined limit.
 See below for a list of